Photography and Photorealism, two flourishing art movements that share a rich history and continue to influence one another today.

 Couldn’t anyone have taken that photo?

 There’s a lot more to photography than point and click.
-The widespread accessible use of cameras, from holiday disposables to Iphones has created a lack of respect for the painstaking and carefully crafted skill of the photographer.
+The widespread accessible use of cameras, from holiday disposables to iPhones has created a lack of respect for the painstaking and carefully crafted skill of the photographer.
 It is said ‘a photograph is the easiest thing to make, but the hardest thing to make well’.
 Developing a sense for what French photographer Henri Cartier-Bresson described as ‘the decisive moment’ is a difficult and complex journey.
 Not to mention technological knowledge of cameras and film development, exhaustive control or purposeful lack of control of their subjects and scenes.